rladstaetter/LogoRRR/README.md

 For example, ERROR events are visualized as red rectangles, TRACE events as grey rectangles, INFO events as green ones etc.

-The idea is to start this application and simply drag'n drop a logfile to it.

-You can give it a try by downloading a [prebuilt binary for logorrr](https://github.com/rladstaetter/LogoRRR/releases/tag/21.1.3) from the releases page.
+You can give it a try by downloading a [prebuilt binary for LogoRRR](https://github.com/rladstaetter/LogoRRR/releases/tag/21.1.3) from the releases page.

+## Usage

+You can start LogoRRR via double click from the Desktop.
+You can select a log file to display via drag'n drop.

+Alternatively, you can start LogoRRR via command line and provide the path to the log file as command line parameter.

 ## Motivation

 This project serves as a vehicle to test and learn about various aspects of JavaFX GraalVM compilation.
-[This blog post](https://ladstatt.blogspot.com/2020/10/compile-scala-javafx-application-with.html) was written to accompany the initial public release of this github repository, describing challenges performing AOT with GraalVM and the tooling around it.
+[This blog post](https://ladstatt.blogspot.com/2020/10/compile-scala-javafx-application-with.html) was written to accompany the initial public release of this github repository, describing challenges performing AOT with GraalVM and the surrounding tooling.

 ## Prerequisites